seanox/xml-micro-exchange-games/README.md

 there will be a release.
 The project is driven by personal interest, since our beloved online rummy has become so bad.

-Since we do not own the rights to the required cards, we use free sources as a substitute. which can be customized.
+Since we do not own the rights to the required cards and designs, we use free sources as a substitute, which can be customized.

 # Features
 - TODO: